AsTimeGoesBy111/ALS_Progression/README.md

 ## III.
-Model Selection: Random Forest training
+Model Selection: Random Forest Regression
 1. Feature correlation
    Some features are highly correlated, for example, Sodium and Chloride concentration, also ALT(SGPT) and AST(SGOT),two aminotransferases enzymes.